YahooArchive/locator-lang/README.md

 #### `requiredLangs` configuration

-The `requiredLangs` configuration specifies an array of required language bundles.
-If this value is set, the plugin will complete those language bundles and/or entries in each bundle based on the `defaultLang`.
-In other words, if you haven't done the translation for a particular languange, the plugin will fallback to the default language bundle by using those values as the values for the missing language.
-The same happen for individual entries in each language bundle, and the plugin will be able to analyze each file, and fallback to default entries when needed.
-This guarentee that your application can assume all entries and lang bundles are in place for all the languages in the requiredLangs configuration.
+The `requiredLangs` configuration specifies an array of required languags.
+If this value is set, the plugin will complete language bundles and/or entries based on the `defaultLang`.
+In other words, if you haven't done the translation for a particular language, the plugin will fallback to the default language bundle by using the default values as the values for the missing language.
+The same happen for individual entries in each language bundle, and the plugin will be able to analyze each file, and fallback to a default entry/message when it is missing in a particular language bundle.
+This guarantee that your application can assume all entries/messages and lang bundles are in place for all the languages in the `requiredLangs` configuration.

 License
 -------